johncoder/jot/README.md

 **jot** is designed for tech industry knowledge workers who spend time in the terminal and need notes close to their work environment.
 It provides a pragmatic, fast, and convenient way to manage notes with workflows inspired by git and other productivity tools.

+Think of it as your personal knowledge management system that lives where you work - in the terminal.

 ## Key Features

-- **🚀 Quick Capture**: Instantly capture notes from the terminal
+- **🚀 Quick Capture**: Instantly capture notes from the terminal with multiple input methods
-- **📁 Smart Organization**: Refile notes from inbox to organized topics
+- **📁 Smart Organization**: Refile notes from inbox to organized topics with flexible targeting
-- **🗂️ Archive System**: Archive notes for long-term storage
-- **🔍 Powerful Search**: Find notes efficiently with full-text search
+- **🔍 Powerful Search**: Find notes efficiently with full-text search across all files
+- **📝 Template System**: Create structured notes with dynamic shell command integration
 - **🏥 Health Monitoring**: Built-in diagnostics and repair tools
-- **📝 Template System**: Create structured notes with dynamic templates
+- **🔧 Code Integration**: Evaluate and extract code blocks from Markdown files
-- **🔧 Extensible**: Support for external commands and plugins
+- **⚡ Extensible**: Support for external commands and git-like workflows

 ## Installation